Pristine sandy beaches, exciting cuisines, and lush greenery. These are just a few things that make the Caribbean a popular romantic destination.

-So, whether you want to spend long afternoons on the beach, gorge on delicious food or pair relaxation with a bit of adventure, here are some amazing Caribbean resorts to check out.
+So, whether you want to spend long afternoons on the beach, gorge on delicious food, or pair relaxation with a bit of adventure, here are some of the best Caribbean resorts for couples.

 1. Iberostar Varadero (Cuba)

-If you grow tired of the sun, sand and mojitos, there’s an onsite spa to keep you occupied with couples massages.”
+If you grow tired of the sun, sand and mojitos, there’s an onsite spa to keep you occupied with couples massages.

-Ayngelina from Bacon is Magic
+– Ayngelina from Bacon is Magic

 2. Paradise Beach (Nevis)

-“Paradise Beach is a gorgeous luxury bolthole on the tiny island of Nevis in the Caribbean.
-It’s a spectacular resort, formed of a number of villas and a select number of sea-view villas just steps away from the sea.
+Paradise Beach is a gorgeous luxury bolthole on the tiny island of Nevis in the Caribbean.
+It’s a spectacular resort, formed of a number of villas just steps away from the sea.

 While the resort doesn’t have an in-house restaurant, there is a clubhouse offering a full daily breakfast.
 You can also opt to have other meals privately catered, or dine out in Nevis’ many stellar restaurants.

-Julianna from The Discoveries Of
+– Julianna from The Discoveries Of

 3. Manchebo Beach Resort and Spa (Aruba)

-“Looking for a beautiful white sand beach for a romantic getaway?
+Looking for a beautiful white sand beach for a romantic getaway?
 Add the Manchebo Beach Resort and Spa in Aruba to your shortlist!

 Watch the sunset from the island’s highest point – the California Lighthouse.
 Or enjoy a private tour to the island’s natural wonder – the Natural Pool.

-Annick from The Common Traveler
+– Annick from The Common Traveler

 4. Half Moon (Jamaica)

 A family-run hotel to this day, Half Moon resort features something for everyone.
 It hosts a world-class golf course, an equestrian centre, a luxury spa, and a seemingly endless white sand beach.

 Sugar Mill restaurant, located off property near Half Moon’s golf course, is a romantic and elegant award-winning restaurant that elevates traditional Jamaican food to a whole new level of contemporary dining.

 Over the years, Half Moon has welcomed the likes of President John Kennedy and Queen Elizabeth.
 But you don’t need to be famous to be treated like a president or a queen.
 The resort feels elegant and exclusive for all travellers.

-Amber from With Husband In Tow
+– Amber from With Husband In Tow

 5. Aruba Ocean Villas (Aruba)

 Each of these unique villas features natural wood, thatched roofs, outdoor decks and handcrafted, eclectic Caribbean decor.
 In each villa you’ll discover creative touches from crystal chandeliers to an outdoor shower made of a conch shell.

-This unique Dutch Caribbean resort is set in a quiet cove in Savaneta, a fishing village situated far enough away from the glitz of Aruba’s main hotel strip that you can soak up some authentic Aruba atmosphere, yet is close enough to explore the island’s main attractions.
+This unique Dutch Caribbean resort is set in a quiet cove in Savaneta, a fishing village situated far enough away from the glitz of Aruba’s main hotel strip that you can soak up some authentic atmosphere, yet is close enough to explore the island’s main attractions.

 Aruba Ocean Villas is also just a short drive away from Baby Beach, where couples can enjoy one of the Caribbean’s best swimming beaches and later explore the historic town of San Nicolas, famous for its Art Walk featuring a fantastic collection of street murals created by international artists.

-Michele from A Taste For Travel
+– Michele from A Taste For Travel

 6. Sandals Montego Bay (Jamaica)

-“Sandals Royal Caribbean in Montego Bay, Jamaica is a true tropical island paradise.
+Sandals Montego Bay is a true tropical island paradise.
 Aside from the gorgeous location and amenities, what I loved most about this resort was the staff.
 They will go above and beyond to make sure you have an amazing experience.

 There isn’t much to do in the immediate area but the beaches surrounding the resort are gorgeous, and guests have the option to take day trips to other points of interests in Jamaica directly from the resort.

-Lora from Explore With Lora
+– Lora from Explore With Lora

 7. Casa Colonial Beach & Spa (Dominican Republic)

 There are about 50 suites total – ranging from the standard suite, which is quite large and luxurious, to the splurge-worthy Presidential Suite.

-Henry & Zory from This Life of Travel
+– Henry & Zory from This Life of Travel

 8. Le Blanc Spa Resort (Cancun, Mexico)

-Included with your stay is butler service and our butler really made our stay perfect.
+Included with your stay is butler service, and our butler really made our stay perfect!
 From unpacking our luggage to drawing a bath, these little perks made this resort so special.

 The food at this resort is the best that I’ve ever experienced at an all-inclusive resort.
 We particularly loved the French restaurant!
 Depending on the length of your stay, you’ll receive up to $1500 in resort credit when you book.

-Kate from Tear-Free Travel
+– Kate from Tear-Free Travel

-9. Barceló Bávaro Beach (Punta Cana, Dominican Republic)
+9. Barceló Bávaro Beach (Dominican Republic)

-“Barceló Bávaro Beach Resort is a 5-star, all-inclusive resort situated on the pristine coastline of Punta Cana.
-Barcelo Bavaro is located on the beautiful seafront of Bavaro Beach which is known to be in the top 10 most beautiful beaches in the world.
+Barceló Bávaro Beach Resort is a 5-star, all-inclusive resort situated on the pristine coastline of Punta Cana in the Dominican Republic.
+It’s located on the beautiful seafront of Bavaro Beach, which is known to be in the top 10 most beautiful beaches in the world.

-The resort has a couple of pools that you can enjoy, but who would stay at the pool when they have the bluest water in the world with no waves at all?
+The resort has a couple of pools that you can enjoy, but who would want to stay at the pool when you have the bluest sea in the world with no waves at all?

-Myriam from Tranneta’s Travels
+– Myriam from Tranneta’s Travels

 10. Hamanasi Adventure & Dive Resort (Belize)